tecno-consultores/kali-linux-headless/README.md

 # kali-linux-headless

-A kali-linux-rolling headkess docker image.
+A kali-linux-rolling headless docker image.

 List of installed packages: